hkirk/swtafp-slides/slides/01/01-intro.md

 ### Interactive shell

 - F\# and other functional languages are explorative by nature
-- Interactive lets you try out code easy
+- The interactive shell lets you try out code easy

 ----